jrauvola/LIA/README.md

 ## **🛠️LiA's Toolkit: The Technology Behind the Magic**

-- **Front-End**: Built with React.js for a responsive and dynamic user experience, ensuring smooth interactions and real-time updates.
+**Front-End**: Built with React.js for a responsive and dynamic user experience, ensuring smooth interactions and real-time updates.
-- **Back-End**: Powered by Flask for handling API requests and integrating AI models, ensuring efficient processing of data and seamless communication between the front-end and back-end.
+**Back-End**: Powered by Flask for handling API requests and integrating AI models, ensuring efficient processing of data and seamless communication between the front-end and back-end.
-- **AI Integration**: Incorporates Gemini 1.5 Pro for generating questions and providing expert answers, as well as computer vision models for facial expression analysis.
+**AI Integration**: Incorporates Gemini 1.5 Pro for generating questions and providing expert answers, as well as computer vision models for facial expression analysis.

 # **💸 LiA's Market Fit and Growth Potential**
-**Market Fit**
 LiA is strategically positioned in the rapidly growing job preparation market, particularly in the tech and data science sectors.
-As more individuals pivot to tech-related careers, the demand for effective interview preparation tools has surged.
 LiA addresses this need by providing personalized, AI-driven assistance tailored to the unique challenges faced by job seekers.
 With features like real-time feedback, interactive practice sessions, and emotional intelligence assessments, LiA stands out as a comprehensive solution for users seeking to enhance their interview skills.

 **Target Audience**
 - **Career Changers**: Individuals like Ben, who are transitioning into data science or tech fields, often face unique challenges in interviews.
 LiA provides the support they need to bridge knowledge gaps and build confidence.